-Full-frame cameras used to be the preserve of professionals and well-heeled amateurs, but as competition has increased (and we've seen more full frame Nikon cameras and full frame Canon cameras come into the fray) prices have fallen to the point where they are within the reach of many enthusiasts around, which means we have plenty of kit to fill our cheapest full frame camera guide.
+Full-frame digital cameras used to be the preserve of professionals and well-heeled amateurs.
+But as competition has increased (and older models have been discounted as newer siblings arrive) prices have fallen to the point where they are within the reach of many enthusiasts around, which means we have plenty of kit to fill our cheapest full frame camera guide.
+(Even more so, with all the brilliant cheap camera deals we're seeing at the moment.)

 That’s not to say manufacturers are giving them away for free, but there are full-frame camera bargains to be found, if you’re prepared to buy a previous-generation camera, or sacrifice a little in the way of performance to get that large-sensor look.